menu icon

 Instructions

-• Heat milk and butter in a microwaveable-safe mixing bowl for 1-2 minutes, till butter is melted and milk is hot.
+• Heat milk and butter in a large saucepan or microwaveable-safe mixing bowl until the butter is melted and the milk is hot.

 • Add cocoa powder and oil to the hot milk and melted butter and stir till well combined.